ElmarOdz/CON-STRUCT/README.md

 - PlanGrid offers more specialized construction-related features such as RFIs (Request for Information) and punch lists, whereas CON-STRUCT can offer a wider range of business and employment-focused features, such as skill assessments and job search tools.
 PlanGrid has been acquired by Autodesk, a major player in the construction software industry, whereas CON-STRUCT is a hypothetical platform at this stage.

+## Challenges Faced as a Team
+- Living in different time zone proved a challenge
+- Linking specific forms to the Database
+- Internet Challenges as it was occassionally unstable

   ## CONCLUSION:
 The CON-STRUCT web app will be a game-changer for businesses and skilled workers in the construction industry.
 By creating a platform that connects businesses with skilled workers and contractors, the app will facilitate project collaborations and job opportunities.
 With its unique features and marketing strategy, CON-STRUCT has the potential to become a leading social market platform in and for the construction industry.

   ## AUTHORS

-DORINE KHAINZA - Development, Research and Documentation https://www.linkedin.com/in/dorine-khainza-1b7a68b9

-MARIE-ELEN ODIMBA KOMBE - Development, Analysis and Documentation  https://www.linkedin.com/in/marie-elen-00562070/
+DORINE KHAINZA - Development, Research and Documentation https://www.linkedin.com/in/dorine-khainza-1b7a68b9 MARIE-ELEN ODIMBA KOMBE - Development, Analysis and Documentation  https://www.linkedin.com/in/marie-elen-00562070/